-Sex work is a human right: Consensual adult sex work is a viable work option that helps people who need to have a flexible job.
+Consensual adult sex work is a viable work option.
 Sex workers’ human rights cannot be fully realized with criminal laws that threaten their access to justice, health, and social services.

-Decriminalization decreases health risks: Sex workers should have free access to healthcare to maintain their physical and mental health.
-Academic research has shown that “decriminalization…is associated with better coverage of health promotion programs for sex workers.”
-(Pubmed.gov)
+Sex workers should have free access to physical and mental healthcare.
+Academic research has shown that decriminalization is associated with better coverage of health promotion programs for sex workers. (pubmed.org)

 Criminalization makes it harder for those who are trafficked to attain legal aid, get support from the government, and for victims to get out of trafficking.
 Why ask for help when you could get arrested or deported?